On symmetric solutions of the fourth $q$-Painlev\'e equation: The monodromy problem of the -Okamoto rational solutions

-In this section we study symmetric solutions of $q\Pfour$ defined on (connected) open subsets of the complex plane.
-A particular class of meromorphic solutions is given by the $q$-Okamoto rational solutions.
+In this section we consider symmetric solutions of $q\Pfour$ defined on (connected) open subsets of the complex plane.
+A particular class of such solutions is given by the $q$-Okamoto rational solutions.
 We study them in detail and show that their monodromy problems are solvable for all values of the independent variable.

 Let $T$ be a non-empty, open and connected subset of the universal covering of $\mathbb{C}^*$, with $qT=T$.
 We call a triplet $f=(f_0,f_1,f_2)$ of meromorphic functions on $T$ that satisfies $q\Pfour$ identically, a meromorphic solution of $q\Pfour$.
 We call it symmetric, when the solution (and its domain) are invariant under $\mathcal{T}_+$ or $\mathcal{T}_-$.